adrn-mm/DSLS_Mini-Project-DE_Adrian-Maulana-Muhammad/README.md

 ## Project Details
 - [x] Study Case
   - Queries in the `.sql` file
-  - Output from queries in the `.csv.` files
+  - Output from queries in the `.csv` files
   - Data visualization in the `.ipynb` file
   - Project report in the `.pptx` file
 - [x] Intermediate Queries